metcalf/saypi/README.md

 we determine how the error will translate into a serialized response to the user.
 If the controller recognizes the error, it will translate it into a concrete type that represents the error in a structured way.
-If the controller does not recognize the error it does not panic, it explicitly returns an error to the client.
+If the controller does not recognize the error it does not panic;
+it explicitly returns an error to the client.
 In either case, a helper serializes the error into JSON and responds over the wire.